yinbow/CamoFormer-Jittor/README.md

 ## Acknowlegement
 Thanks [mczhuge](https://github.com/mczhuge) providing a friendly [codebase](https://github.com/mczhuge/ICON) for binary segmentation tasks and [Daniel Ji](https://github.com/GewelsJI) providing a good [Jittor codebase](https://github.com/GewelsJI/SINet-V2/tree/main/jittor_lib) for COD.
 And our code is built based on them.
+Thanks to [2112529](https://github.com/2112529) for his significant contributions and great effort in implementing the Jittor version of the code.